- S -

 feature the

-same design and dimensions: a square aluminium case containing a fluid
+same design and dimensions: a square aluminum (now plastic) case

 dampened compass capsule, a leather strap attached to it and a gun-type